aravind-sadharani/chandraveena/src/blog/taladhyaya/index.md

 5. *Sankeerna Jaati* - musical phrases in groups of 9

 These can be then doubled or halved in speed.
 So you can see how quickly the rhythmic complexity can get compounded with all these variations and aspects available.

+> As you can see from the example above, once the basic outline of the pallavi is performed, the artists then take up the pallavi for improvisations.
+The improvisations will be according to the framework of the Raga and Tala, while keeping the sanctity of the lyrics intact.

 ## Conclusion
 This is just a glimpse into the sophisticated rhythmic system of Indian Classical music.
 An expert artist is not only expected to have a command over Lakshana and Lakshya of a Raga, but also needs to combine all these rhythmic aspects into an aesthetically pleasing musical performance.